FitLayout/graphlearn/README.md

 tab of the GUI to render the pages and subsequently *Segmentation* tab to create the AreaTree using the *Simple area tree construction* service.

+*Note:* To avoid conflicts, the local server instance and the CLI tool should not be used simultaneously on the same storage folder.

 ### Running the server

 The server is used as the data source for the python scripts.
 Again, the `FL_STORAGE` environment variable should be set